sriramcu/gate_chime_arduino/README.md

-# gate_chime_arduino
+# Arduino Gate Chime
-Arduino based system that raises a custom alarm when the gate is opened, by using metallic contacts.
+An Arduino based system that raises an alarm when the gate is opened, by using metallic contacts on the gate latch.

 ## Requirements